Stick On Name Labels To Keep All Your Favourite Stories Safe & Sound!

 Stick on name labels are a simple way to help prevent precious belongings disappearing AND they help to encourage children to take on the responsibility of looking after their own belongings.

-You can order online or by phone; we supply four pack sizes of 30, 60, 90, or 120 labels, which can be used to label books AND all sort of other cherish belongings, including toys, bags, shoes, and clothes.
+You can order online or by phone; we supply five pack sizes of 30, 60, 90, 120, and 240 labels, which can be used to label books AND all sort of other cherish belongings, including toys, bags, shoes, and clothes.